 These are the pages that I use with the Ruby on Rails course that I teach.
-This site provides general background and support materials for anyone interested in learning Rails.
+This site provides general background and support materials for anyone interested in learning Ruby on Rails.

-There is one lecture a week with slides and recordings in MyAberdeen.
-The second lecture each week is a ‘deliberate practice‘ session.
-Each of these is a programming exercise tied to the previous lecture for students to work at in pairs.
+The ‘deliberate practice‘ session happens in the second ‘lecture’ each week.
+Each deliberate practice session is a programming exercise tied to the previous lecture for students to work on in pairs.
+There is more about this below.
 The details for each of these will come from my repositories on Github.

 The Lectures and the Deliberate Practice Sessions